vinceh121/socialblade-api/README.md

 For now, only Youtube and Twitter are implemented.

 ## How to use
-The library can be used like any other Maven artefact, just add the Jitpack.io repository:
+The library can be used like any other Maven artifact, just add the Jitpack.io repository:

 ```xml
 <repositories>